-Tuber sampling is a common monitoring method in Hydrilla control programs.
+Tuber sampling is a common monitoring method in hydrilla control programs.
 Tuber samplers (Madsen, Wersal, & Woolf, 2007) and sorting screens were constructed in-house by Cleveland Metroparks Building Trades staff.
-Tuber sampling is used as a measurement of treatment effectiveness-the purpose of treatment is to both kill the vegetative Hydrilla during the growing season and prevent the formation of tubers that would sprout into new plants in subsequent years- and determine the size of the tuber banks in infested waterbodies.
-Tuber sampling was initiated in 2013 and revealed several difficulties, including water depth and substrate composition issues (bedrock, gravel, and heavy clay in many areas), operation of the samplers (especially establishing a seal to remove sediment cores), and a lack of tubers found even from areas where dense, multi-year populations of Hydrilla were present.
+Tuber sampling is used as a measurement of treatment effectiveness-the purpose of treatment is to both kill the vegetative hydrilla during the growing season and prevent the formation of tubers that would sprout into new plants in subsequent years- and determine the size of the tuber banks in infested waterbodies.
+Tuber sampling was initiated in 2013 and revealed several difficulties, including water depth and substrate composition issues (bedrock, gravel, and heavy clay in many areas), operation of the samplers (especially establishing a seal to remove sediment cores), and an extremely low density of tubers even from areas where dense, multi-year populations of hydrilla were present.

 2014 was the first comprehensive year of tuber sampling.
-30-50 substrate cores were taken from each infested waterbody, targeting areas that had the densest amounts of vegetative Hydrilla and substrates (clay, silt, and muck) that allowed core retrieval.
+30-50 substrate cores were taken from each infested waterbody, targeting areas that had the densest amounts of vegetative hydrilla and substrates (clay, silt, and muck) that allowed core retrieval.
 Each core was screened for tubers using fine-mesh sorting screens.
-This often took serious effort, as many cores consisted entirely of clay and had to be broken down by hand, and tubers are very similar in size, shape, and color to small pebbles and bits of vegetation.
+This often took serious effort, as many cores consisted entirely of clay and had to be broken down by hand, and tubers are very similar in size, shape, and color to small pebbles, seeds from a variety of aquatic and riparian/near-shore plants, and random bits of detritus.
 Sampling was conducted in late August-early September.
-Although tuber formation is greatest from September-November and sampling is typically conducted in the late fall, this time frame was chosen because of staff availability, to avoid colder water temperatures that would make the process unpleasant, and to avoid the complications posed by annual leaf fall and vegetation die-back.
+Although tuber formation is greatest from September-November and sampling is typically conducted in the late fall, this time frame was chosen because of staff availability, to avoid colder water temperatures that would make the process unpleasant, and to avoid complications posed by autumnal leaf fall and vegetation die-back.

-Tuber sampling in 2014 took 39 staff hours and a total of 8 tubers were found from the six Hydrilla-infested waterbodies in Cleveland Metroparks.
-This was surprising, as a large tuber bank was anticipated given that many of the areas sampled had had very dense, often multi-year Hydrilla populations growing in them.
+Tuber sampling in 2014 was conducted in late August-early September and took 39 staff hours.
+A total of 8 tubers were found from the six hydrilla-infested waterbodies in Cleveland Metroparks.
+This was surprising, as a large tuber bank was anticipated given that many of the areas sampled had had very dense, often multi-year hydrilla populations.
 However, as 2014 was the first year of sampling and all of the waterbodies have been treated with herbicides for anywhere from 1 to 4 years, it is unknown if this low density of tubers is natural for these populations or evidence that the herbicides have been effective in reducing tuber formation.
-Notably, during tuber sampling only 3 of the 6 areas- Greathouse Wetlands, Blue Heron Marsh, and Sunset Pond- had vegetative Hydrilla present and all in relatively low numbers.
+Only 3 of the 6 waterbodies- Greathouse Wetlands, Blue Heron Marsh, and Sunset Pond- had vegetative hydrilla present and all in relatively low numbers.
 Even at low densities, a single tuber can develop hundreds of vegetative sprouts that in turn can form thousands of new tubers in a single year, so the 8 tubers found during sampling are significant.
 Another factor could be where the tuber sampling was conducted- perhaps tubers are more abundant in substrates where the sampler could not get cores, such as gravel or leafpacks.